Exterior Detailing Services Vaughan

 Your vehicle deserves more than a basic wash.
 It deserves expert care.

 We always start with the rims, tires and wheel well.
 Followed by the most important step, the pre-wash stage.
 Using a combination of citrus cleaning power and a foam bath, we pre-wash the vehicle to remove & loosen heavy dirt and grime.
 This step is crucial to preventing swirls and scratches because, before physically touching the paint, we can remove about 80% of all the dirt and grime, drastically reducing the risk of swirling or scratching the paint when doing our contact wash.
-Then, using specialized products such as matte soap for satin finish vehicles and Ph-balanced soap ( safe for ceramic / Waxes & Sealant ), we clean the paint with a gentle contact wash using professional techniques and practices to ensure we don’t scratch the paint.
-Finally, we blow and dry the paint with a drying aid for a streak-free finish.
+Then, using specialized products such as matte soap for satin finish vehicles and Ph-balanced soap ( safe for ceramic / Waxes & Sealant ), we clean the paint with a gentle contact wash using professional techniques and practices to ensure we don’t scratch or swirl the paint.
+Finally, we blow dry and dry the paint with a drying aid for a streak-free finish.
 Most people don’t know this, but you can also scratch when drying the paint; that’s why a drying aid for lubrication is very important, plus it adds a thin layer of protection to the paint.
 Door jambs are also included with the drying stage.

 What’s included with our exterior wash ?